The Business Need

 In addition to the Strategic Learning Map® modules, employees could also utilize complementary online training, all of which was created to give employees a greater understanding of how the company’s internal culture connects with its external brand and how respecting customers’ differences will drive business success.

-Today, each American Airlines employee – from customer service representatives manning the front line to mechanics servicing aircrafts – participates in the training.
-It is expected that by early 2014 all American Airlines employees, more than 75,000 people, will have participated in the new Value of Respect program, either online or in person.
+During deployment, each American Airlines employee – from customer service representatives manning the front line to mechanics servicing aircrafts – participated in the training.
+It was expected that two years after deployment all American Airlines employees, more than 75,000 people, will have participated in the new Value of Respect program, either online or in person.